 In 1933, a moratorium was placed on sharp-tailed grouse hunting statewide.
 In 1953, a 2-day season on sharp-tailed grouse was re-opened in three counties with daily and possession limits of one and two, respectively.
 Harvest data for sharp-tailed grouse were never tallied separately from other grouse species, so harvest figures are unavailable.
 In 1954, the daily limit increased to two, the possession limit increased to four, and in Okanogan County, the season increased to 8 days.
-All of eastern Washington was re-opened for sharptail hunting in 1965 and daily and possession limits remained at two and four until 1976.
+The illegal kill of sharptails by hunters seeking other species, and by orchardists may have been significant during this period (J. Patterson, pers.
+Comm.).
+All of eastern Washington was reopened for sharptail hunting in 1965 and daily and possession limits remained at two and four until 1976.
 Possession limits were reduced to two in 1977.
-All counties except Lincoln were closed to sharptail hunting in 1985 because of sharptail population declines.
-Continuing declines in the sharp-tailed grouse population resulted in a statewide harvest closure in 1988.
+All counties except Lincoln were closed to sharptail hunting in 1985 because of population declines.
+Continuing declines in the sharp-tailed grouse population resulted in a statewide season closure in 1988.

 An indication of long-term population trends in Washington was obtained through an analysis of counts at active leks.
 Between 1954 and 1997, 130 leks were documented.
-Lek counts performed since 1970 show annual fluctuations in the population (Fig. 3, Appendix B).
-Counting procedures were standardized in 1970 and biologists visited more leks after 1987 (Fig. 3).
-Since the early 1990's, virtually all known lek sites have been visited each year.

-An increase in the statewide count of birds on leks from 1970 to 1996 appears in Fig. 3.
-Increased frequency and standardization of lek counts after 1970 and the discovery of satellite leks (new locations near a primary lek) influenced trends.
-For example, the number of birds on leks counted statewide increased after 1987, partly because biologists visited more leks to perform a count.
+Lek counts performed since 1970 show fluctuations in the population (Fig. 3, Appendix B).
+Counting procedures were standardized in 1970 and biologists visited many more leks after 1987, and since the early 1990's, virtually all known lek sites have been visited each year.
+An increase in the statewide count of birds on leks from 1970 to 1996 was influenced by the increased frequency and standardization of lek counts after 1970 and the discovery of satellite leks (new locations near a primary lek).
 Regional trends were not always consistent, and it was common for counts to increase in one area while counts in adjacent areas declined (M. Schroeder, pers. comm.).